German battleship Bismarck: Operation Rheinübung

-On 5 May 1941, Hitler and Wehrmacht High Command Chief Wilhelm Keitel, with a large entourage, arrived to view Bismarck and Tirpitz in Gotenhafen.
-The men were given an extensive tour of the ships, after which Hitler met Lütjens to discuss the forthcoming mission.
+On 5 May 1941, Hitler and Wehrmacht High Command Chief Wilhelm Keitel, with a large entourage, arrived to view Bismarck in Gotenhafen.
+The men were given an extensive tour of the ship, after which Hitler met Lütjens to discuss the forthcoming mission.
 On 16 May, Lütjens reported that Bismarck and Prinz Eugen were fully prepared for Operation Rheinübung; he was therefore ordered to proceed with the mission on the evening of 19 May.
 As part of the operational plans, a group of eighteen supply ships would be positioned to support Bismarck and Prinz Eugen.
 Four U-boats would be placed along the convoy routes between Halifax and Britain to scout for the raiders.